MDK-Packs/Documentation/Project_Standards/README.md

 - Have a `vcpkg-configuration.json` file, even if you have multiple solutions/projects below.
 This will ensure that the correct tools are loaded for the example.
 - When creating or updating an example project, make sure to use the latest `.gitignore` file from the CMSIS Solution extension.
-You will find it in `~/.vscode/extensions/arm.cmsis-csolution-X.Y.Z/templates/git`.
+You will find it on your PC in `~/.vscode/extensions/arm.cmsis-csolution-X.Y.Z/templates/git`.
 - When under Apache 2.0 license, add the [LICENSE](./LICENSE) file.
 - You might want to add a [`.vscode/extensions.json`](./extensions.json) file which triggers the installation of the required VS Code extensions.